-With a reporting tool you have the option to create either SEO reports that can be automatically sent daily, weekly, or monthly, or you can provide your clients access to a white-labeled dashboard with personalized commentary so they can access their data whenever they want.
+With a reporting platform, you have the option to create either SEO reports that can be automatically sent daily, weekly, or monthly, or you can provide your clients access to a white-labeled dashboard with personalized commentary so they can access their data whenever they want.

 SEO Analytics: Case Studies

 As you can see, even with the right tools SEO analytics can be a lot of work.
-To give you a bit of motivation for why it’s still worth your time, let’s look at a few case studies of people who have used analytics to take their agency’s to the next level.
+To give you a bit of motivation for why it’s still worth your time, let’s look at a few case studies of people who have used analytics to take their agencies to the next level.